 - Your workspace shouldn’t be where you also sleep or spend a lot of time with your family; as combining your workspace with personal space at home may affect your wellbeing.

-- Keep noise level at home at the lowest level possible, it’s advisable to not work in front of or near a television or any electronic devices besides your laptop.
+- Keep noise levels at home at the lowest level possible, it’s advisable to not work in front of or near a television or any electronic devices besides your laptop.

 - If all else fails at home, a change of environment would help!